What GDPR means for data-driven marketing

 How will GDPR impact each of these different types of data?

-The GDPR stands to greatly reduce the availability of 3rd party data in the EU.
+The GDPR stands to greatly reduce the availability of third-party data in the EU.
 That means that, by mid-2018, we can expect to see the hierarchy above turned on its head:

 Once clearer requirements for consent are in place it is unlikely that the majority of consumers will willfully opt-in to their data being traded when there’s no immediate upside for them.